 - Create a portfolio of evidence demonstrating the use of appropriate instructional techniques.

 Specific Course Requirements:

-- Answer selected focus questions at the end of each assigned chapter in the deBettencourt and Howard textbook.
-Be prepared to discuss in small groups.
+Answer selected focus questions at the end of each assigned chapter in the deBettencourt and Howard textbook.
+Be prepared to discuss.

 Field Teaching Experience

 Candidates must complete a minimum of five (5) hours of field experience at a designated preschool community site as part of this course.
 All field experiences must be documented within the context of course work assignments and assessments.
 Candidates must make, with instructor approval, their own arrangements for this experience.

 Specific Field Teaching Assignment: Observe the different strategies the teacher uses in classroom management.
 Write a summary of your observations.
 Be prepared to share with small group.

 Students seeking special accommodations due to a disability must submit an application with supporting documentation, as explained under this subject heading in the General Catalog.
 Instructors are required to provide such accommodations if they receive written notification from the University.